Engee documentation

 Simulation of automatic transmission operation

-In this example, we will examine the Chart tool and the finite automata logic it implements, based on the principles of automatic gear shifting depending on speed.
+In this example, we will analyze the Chart tool and the logic of finite automata implemented by it, based on the principles of automatic gear shifting depending on speed.

-On a simplified level, we will consider the differences in the operation of two types of algorithms - using states and using transition nodes.
+At a simplified level, let's consider the differences in the operation of two types of algorithms – using states and using transition nodes.

-At the beginning of the demonstration we declare an auxiliary function to run the model and proceed to the analysis of the implemented algorithms.
+At the beginning of the demonstration, we will declare an auxiliary function for running the model and proceed to the analysis of the implemented algorithms.

 In [ ]: